Kannapolis elementary students will return to full, in-person classes Nov. 2 - Salisbury Post

 Kannapolis elementary students will return to full, in-person classes Nov.
 2

 KANNAPOLIS — Kannapolis City Schools will resume five days of in-person instruction for elementary students at the beginning of November after the district board approved a plan from district administration on Monday.
-The decision was unanimous
+The decision was unanimous.

 Families will still be able to choose all-virtual, but the current two days a week in two cohorts will go away and be replaced by five days of in-person instruction on Nov.
 2.

 KCS Superintendent Chip Buckwell said the plan was created to allow the district to ease back into having students in classes full time.
 Nov.
-3 is election day, and veterans day is the next week.
+3 is election day, and Veterans Day is the next week.
 There will be no classes on either day and only one full week of classes before Thanksgiving.

 “We thought it was as strategic as you could get,” Buckwell said.